Explore

 The Gladstone Region’s Sister City relationship with Saiki City, Japan began more than 25 years ago in 1996 and is centred around a lasting and meaningful relationship that encourages, promotes and enhances the connection with Saiki City.

-The cities were matched as ideal sister cities because of their ports, fishing and industrial bases, love of the sea, agricultural markets, and gardening activities; along with similar climate, population and size of the area.
+The cities were matched as ideal sister cities because of their ports, fishing and industrial bases, love of the sea, agricultural markets, gardening activities; along with similar climate, population and size of the area.

 A Gladstone Regional Council delegation travelled to Japan in July 2019 with the Mayor speaking at many events and highlighting tourist attractions, business and trade opportunities and similarities between the two areas.